rladies/meetup-presentations_brisbane/2020/09/README.md

 All new and old members welcome, we will have time to meet before the presentation!

 The original files for this presentation live on Caities's Github Repo [https://github.com/cdkuempel/getting_started_github](https://github.com/cdkuempel/getting_started_github).
 The file *[Github_presentation.Rmd]()* was copied to this folder for archival.
-The HTML version of the presentation can be knitted with the rmd.
+The HTML version of the presentation can be knitted with the rmd and is available as a pdf.

 ## Extra resources